dhrubajoshi/SAS-Interview-Questions-Explained/posts/Interview_QA_Post3_05_26_2023.md

 ```

 ## 10: Last 5 character of product id represents the certain batch id.
-You are asking o generate distribution of batch id.
+You are asking to generate distribution of batch id.
 How do you solve the problem?

-We can us following two nested function method can be used to get last 5 digit from product ID and data distribution can be obtained using proc freq.
+We can use following two nested function method can be used to get last 5 digit from product ID and data distribution can be obtained using proc freq.

 ```
 DATA PRODUCT_ID;